ThomasQuinnKelly/bip-reference-person/docs/quick-start-guide.md

 To clone and run this repository you'll need Git installed on your computer.

-* From your command line: `git clone https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot`
+* From your command line: `git clone https://github.ec.va.gov/EPMO/bip-ocp-ref-spring-boot`
-* Alternately, you can also clone the repository from IDE using URL `https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot`
+* Alternately, you can also clone the repository from IDE using URL `https://github.ec.va.gov/EPMO/bip-ocp-ref-spring-boot`
-* Change directory to "ocp-reference-spring-boot"
+* Change directory to "bip-ocp-ref-spring-boot"
 * If Docker is RUNNING, run `mvn clean install` from the reactor POM to build the project which will create the docker image for bip-reference-person.
 * If Docker is UNAVAILABLE/OFFLINE, run `mvn clean install -Ddockerfile.skip=true` from the reactor POM to build the project. `-Ddockerfile.skip=true` will *SKIP* the docker image(s) creation.
 Don't use this option if you are planning to run `local-int` mode as it would require docker image(s) to run in docker container.